crubiogarcia/crubiogarcia.github.io/README.md

 ### Plot Fit
 [Repository](https://github.com/crubiogarcia/PlotFit)

-This script (Grasshopper) maximizes the number of assets fitted along a curve using a loop (Anemone) of physical collision (Kangaroo).
+This script maximizes the number of assets fitted along a curve using a loop (of physical collisions.

 ** **